jamesquietly/PhotoUpload/README.md

 # PhotoUpload
-iOS app to upload photos with comments
+iOS app to upload photos with comments <br>

-SO FAR it can only create and authenticate users differentiate between admin and regular users
+SO FAR it can only create and authenticate users <br>
+differentiate between admin and regular users <br>

-Admin account
+Admin account <br>
-email: admin@photoupload.com
+email: admin@photoupload.com <br>
 pass: Admin1234